alexshpilkin/studies/condit.md

 (I should probably specify that `DECLINE` must be in tail position or make it a non-local exit, but the current implementation doesn't do either.)
-The stack of callbacks is maintained as linked frames on the activation stack: the handler xt is on top, and the frame address of the previous handler is below it.
+The stack of callbacks is maintained as linked frames on the frame stack: the handler xt is on top, and the frame address of the previous handler is below it.
 The frame address of the top frame is stored in (would-be user) variable `HANDLER`, saved and restored by every `HANDLE` block.
 When a handler is invoked, it receives the frame